 Quinoa, pronounced KEEN-wah, is a nutrient-dense high-fiber, high-protein pseudo-cereal.
 Quinoa is technically a seed, but is prepared and eaten similarly to a grain and counts as a whole-grain food.
 Quinoa provides all 9 essential amino acids making it a complete protein food which is a great option for plant-based eaters.
 One cup of quinoa provides ~8 grams of protein and ~5 grams of fiber.

-The creaminess in this dish comes from a can of coconut cream although any plant-milk such as almond milk, soy milk, or coconut milk will do.
+The creaminess in this breakfast bowl comes from using a can of coconut milk although any plant-milk such as almond, soy, or cashew milk will do.
+For the creamiest bowl of breakfast quinoa, choose a can of coconut cream!
+Promise you will not be disappointed.

-This recipe is fall-inspired with fresh apples, pumpkin pie spice, and Trader Joe’s apple cider jam.
+This recipe is fall-inspired with fresh apples, pumpkin pie spice, and toasted pepitas (a.k.a. pumpkin seeds) but is enjoyable anytime of the year.

 - 1 cup quinoa, rinsed